RRCIII/E-Commerce/README.md

 ## Description

 Mock e-commerce backend application that interacts with a database upon calling a specific route.
 Sequelize.js employed as ORM for initial database setup.
-APIs tested using Postman.
+APIs tested using Insomnia.

 ## Video Demonstration of Application